hashicorp/terraform-provider-vsphere/website/docs/d/vmfs_disks.html.markdown

 ## Attribute Reference

-* `disks` - (List of strings) A lexicographically sorted list of devices discovered by the operation, matching the supplied `filter`, if provided.
+* `disks` - A lexicographically sorted list of devices discovered by the operation, matching the supplied `filter`, if provided.